AN IMPORTANT MESSAGE ABOUT YOUR DRINKING WATER

 The Coachella Water Authority has been working hard to find the most economical way to treat five of its wells that are impacted by this new regulation.
 The new level is 10 parts per billion.

 In the meantime, your tap water is safe to use and drink.
 In other states and in bottled water, chromium-6 levels may be as high as 100 parts per billion and still meet federal drinking water standards set by EPA.
 Bottled water can be purchased at the following locations: Smart & Final, Food 4 Less, 99 Cents Only, Dollar Tree.

 WHAT IS COACHELLA DOING TO COMPLY WITH THE NEW REGULATIONS?

-Coachella Water Authority worked proactively to meet the new chromium-6 standard even before it was adopted by the State.
+Coachella Water Authority and Sanitary District worked proactively to meet the new chromium-6 standard even before it was adopted by the State.
 The Water Authority has selected a conventional ion exchange system to reduce chromium-6 levels and avoid fines for non-compliance with the new state standard.
 Construction is expected to begin in 2017.

 Treatment technology is costly.
 To lower the burden on ratepayers, the Water Authority is pursuing all possible grant funding.
 The cost of an ion exchange system on the well sites will range from $10-$16 million.
 Additionally, it will require $2-3 million per year in operational and maintenance cost, which will require rates to increase.

 WHAT DO YOU NEED TO KNOW ABOUT YOUR WATER QUALITY?

 Enclosed you will find information about drinking water testing and the state health standard for chromium-6.
 The results shown in the table below indicate that Coachella Water Authority and Sanitary District must treat its supplies to comply with the regulation.